Substituting for the Districts

 If you're experienceing difficulty creating an account or logging into your account, please visit the Commission on Teacher Credentialing's help page.

 - The Substitute Teacher Workshop, while not mandatory, offers an opportunity to learn about classroom management techniques, teaching strategies, and legal and educational issues.
-Check back later for our next workshop.
+The Back to School Workshop is on Wednesday, August 25th from 3:30 - 5p.m.
+To register, visit Eventbrite.

 - As a Marin County substitute teacher, you are offered the opportunity to take advantage of, at no charge, the wonderful Marin School Volunteers Trainings, currently offering their Cultural Proficiency workshop and more.